Rasie1/c-of-x/README.md

 This is an experimental programmable programming language that was designed with the idea to deliver excessive expressiveness while being comfortable to use and easy to read.
 The language meets object-oriented, functional and logical programming paradigms and provides endless possibilities to invent new ways of solving all kinds of problems.

-The language specification, introduction and core ideas design are still under development and will be available shortly.
+*Warning: the language specification and core ideas design are still under development and will be available soon.*

-The language is aimed to:

-+

-+ Provide an ability to express maximum level of abstraction as one can think of
+This language is aimed to give user an ability to safely express his (her) thoughts at any level of abstraction and describe any relations between objects, while staying as much easy to read, learn and write as possible.

-+ Be easily writeable, readable and maintanable

-+ Have minimalistic core syntax, that can be extended in-place by user to have any syntactic sugar

 The language is intended to have: